 What happens if my financial arrangements go to court?

-If you have contested proceedings, this can be traumatic and costly.
+If you have contested financial agreements, this can be traumatic and costly.
 It can also leave a bad feeling which makes it difficult to continue talking to each other about children after everything has concluded.

 In any case, divorce courts require that you have at least attempted to go through a Mediation Information and Assessment Meeting (MIAM) prior to issuing formal court proceedings.